 - Add onions, carrots, and mushrooms to the pot.
 Add a drizzle of vegetable oil if needed so the vegetables don't burn.
 Stir on occasion to ensure all the vegetables get cooked for about 3 minutes, or until the onions are turning golden.

-Add in chopped herbs and garlic, stir in and let cook for a minute until garlic is fragrant.
+- Add in chopped herbs, tomato paste and garlic, stir in and let cook for a minute until garlic is fragrant.
 Add in flour, stir it in well, then let that cook for a minute or two to get the raw flavor out.

-- Slowly add in red wine, beef stock, beef base, to the pot, scrape any brown bits off the bottom and sides of the pot and into the liquid.
-Simmer and reduce for about 5 minutes.
+- Pour in red wine and beef broth to the pot, scrape any brown bits off the bottom and sides of the pot and into the liquid.

 - Add the bacon and beef back into the Instant Pot.
 Make sure to also add in all the accumulated juices from the beef as well.
 Cover the Instant Pot with its lid and set it to Manual for 45 minutes.

-- Taste, then season with kosher salt and black pepper to taste.
+- Taste, then season with kosher salt and black pepper as needed.
 Serve hot over mashed potatoes, egg noodles, or crisp, toasted bread.